1. I live near Bradford, but spend 3-4 days a week (and occasional weekends) in London.

-I spend as much time as possible having fun with my son (which usually entails Lego, painting Warhammer figures or building The Shed.)
+I spend as much time as possible having fun with my son (which usually entails Lego, painting Warhammer figures, running D&D for him and his mates or building The Shed.)

 I used to play an unnecessarily large drum-kit, occasionally augmented with bodged-up electronics and DIY-plumbing (the more things you have to hit, the less likely you'll miss) in local bands.
 My performance has been described as "unhinged".

 Unfortunately my nomadic existence has put the kibosh on it somewhat.

 However I've been able to make up for it by taking up singing again.
 I used to sing bass in a choir, but then I spent 20 years singing (whilst drumming) in rock covers bands.
 As a result I'm now a tenor and sing with a fairly good London amateur choir.

 Going off on tangents.
 In fact, my tangents usually end up in circular arguments just so that I can attach another tangent to them.